opensearch-project/documentation-website/_field-types/mapping-parameters/doc-values.md

 # doc_values

 OpenSearch indexes most fields by default for searching.
-While the inverted index provides quick term-to-document lookups, the `doc_values ` parameter enables document-to-term access for operations such as sorting, aggregations, and scripting.
+The `doc_values ` parameter enables document-to-term lookups for operations such as sorting, aggregations, and scripting.

 The `doc_values` parameter accepts the following options.